Escape from Monster Manor: Gameplay

-Escape From Monster Manor is a first-person shooter where the player character wanders through a haunted mansion from a first-person point of view in a 3D environment.
-The player must defeat spiders, spooks, and other horrors to escape.
+Escape From Monster Manor is a first-person shooter where the player character explores a haunted mansion in a 3D environment, and must defeat spiders, ghosts, and other menaces to escape.

 The objective of the game is to collect pieces of a sacred talisman in each stage, then make it through twelve levels to the exit to escape.
 Rather than having a HUD, the player's health is visible as damage to the on-screen hand and the ammunition is listed as a bar on the gun sprite.

 Development and release

 The game's main developer was Leo Schwab.
 A computing and programming prodigy, Schwab was best known for his Amiga screen hacks and animations during the mid-late 1980s and for developing Disney Presents: The Animation Studio for Silent Software in 1990.
 Schwab joined Electronic Arts head Trip Hawkins when the latter founded The 3DO Company for the release of the 3DO Interactive Multiplayer.
 For Escape from Monster Manor, Schwab has cited Wolfenstein 3D as the chief inspiration for the game.
 After some months working on a different 3DO game, Schwab and his team abandoned that project and switched to the less ambitious Escape from Monster Manor so that they could have a demo to present at that year's Consumer Electronics Show.
 The game's source code was released onto GitHub under the MIT License on August 7, 2022, with an accompanying live stream on YouTube by original developer Leo Schwab.